crina-pungulescu/quincunx/README.md

 - 3300 B.C.E. – The first ledgers
 - 1300 B.C.E. – The Uluburun shipwreck (risk pooling)
 - c.
-585 B.C.E. – Thales of Miletus buys a call option on olive presses
+585 B.C.E. – Thales of Miletus invents a call option on olive presses
 - 533 C.E. – The Rhodian law of jettison (insurance)
-- 1654 – Pascal and Fermat invent probability theory
+- 1654 – Pascal and Fermat stumble upon probability theory
 - 1889 – Galton's quincunx
-- 1900 – Louis Bachelier's thesis (Brownian motion in stock prices)
+- 1900 – Louis Bachelier's thesis and the birth of "modern finance"
 - 1973 – Black, Scholes, and Merton (option pricing)
 - Today – The CAPM, and what it leaves out